mvp18/Parallel-YOLO/README.md

 Make sure you have all the python dependencies installed listed in `requirements.txt`.

+The major dependencies are cuDNN, CUDA, OpenCV and Numpy.

 To compile with and run with CMake, run the following commands:

 ```bash